 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

 Every May for the past thirty years, a small group of friends have been playing the same game of tag.
 During May, the game is on!
-Players can come out of nowhere and can tag each other at any time.
+Players can come out of nowhere and can tag each other when they least expect it.
 Whoever is “it” at 12:00am on June 1st has to live with the shame of being “it” for the next eleven months.
-The plans get very ellaborate and the stakes get high, but the game has kept this group of friends together over the past few decades.
-It is a fun game between friends, but Jerry (Jeremy Renner) has never been tagged since the game started.
+The plans get very elaborate, and the stakes get high, but the game has kept this group of friends together over the past few decades.
+It is a fun game between friends, but Jerry (Jeremy Renner) has never been tagged since the game began thirty years ago.

 Jerry has had a major target on his back for the past thirty years.
-The rest of the group tries to work together to get Jerry year in and year out, but they have never succeeded.
+The rest of the group try to work together to get Jerry year in and year out, but they have never succeeded.
 However, this year, the stakes will be higher than they have ever been.
-Jerry is getting married on May 31st and plans on retiring from the game at the end of the season.
+Jerry is getting married on May 31st and he has made it clear that he plans on retiring from the game at the end of the season.
 Hoagie (Ed Helms), Chilli (Jake Johnson), Callahan (Jon Hamm), and Sable (Hannibal Buress) must work together and find a way to tag Jerry or they will have live with the shame of having never been able to beat him.